Fayum (fossil deposit): Flora

 Macroremains of plants are present in the form of wood, leaves, fruit and seed.
 Leaf remains from the Cymodoceaceae group are occasionally documented, especially from the older rock units, including from the "sea grasses" Thalassodendron and Cymodocea.
 Otherwise, plant remains are largely restricted to the Gebel-Qatrani Formation.
 The wood is of various sizes, ranging from small twigs to tree trunks 44 m long and over 2 m thick.
 The bark is still present on some of the trunks.
 Some of these tree trunks lie together as fossilized forests, consisting of up to 200 individual pieces in the lower sections of the Gebel-Qatrani Formation.
 The vegetation comprises around two dozen different families, with eight each identified among the wood, fruit and seeds and 13 among the leaves.
 Typical species include floating ferns such as Salvinia, which are bound to stagnant or slow-flowing waters, as well as mangrove ferns such as Acrostichum, which lives in brackish water.
-Among the monocotyledons, the palmophytes stand out, of which the extinct genus Palmoxylon has been described.
-Other monocotyledons are found with the ivys from the arum group, which climb like lianas on trees.
+Among the monocotyledons, the palms stand out, of which the extinct genus Palmoxylon has been described.
+Other monocotyledons are found, such as the ivys from the arum group, which climb like lianas on trees.
 Some of their fragile fruits can still be recovered intact.
 However, dicotyledonous plants are most frequently found, including the lotus family, mallow family, carob family and sapote family.
 The entire flora shows links to the Indo-Malaysian region.

 Fauna

 Invertebrates

 Invertebrates are found in all layers of rock, usually the remains of marine fauna.
 A large proportion of these are foraminifera, single-celled protozoa with shells, which occur in the Fayum both as planktonic and benthic forms.
-Planktonic foraminifera are represented by Truncorotaloides, Turborotalia or Globigerinatheka, benthic ones by Operculina Discocyclina or Nummulites.
-Some forms such as Frondicularia or Pullenia refer to quite great sea depths.
-In individual rock sections, the foraminifera are quite numerous with up to over 30 species.
-Other invertebrates belong to the sea urchins such as Schizaster, a representative of the heart sea urchins, or more rarely lance sea urchins.
+Planktonic foraminifera are represented by Truncorotaloides, Turborotalia and Globigerinatheka, and benthic ones by Operculina, Discocyclina and Nummulites.
+Some forms, such as Frondicularia or Pullenia, refer to quite great sea depths.
+In individual rock sections, the foraminifera are quite numerous, with up to over 30 species.
+Other invertebrates belong to the sea urchins, such as Schizaster, a representative of the heart sea urchins, or, more rarely, lance sea urchins.
 Molluscs are also documented.
 Among the bivalves, oysters, hatchet shells and saddle oysters are of great importance, with the latter Carolia forming an important stratigraphic indicator.
 Among snails, moon snails and tower snails can be found.
 In addition, cnidarians occur.
 Occasionally crayfish are preserved, as shown by individual shell parts of Lobocarcinus from the group of edible crabs in the Middle Birket-Qarun Formation.
 The carapaces have widths of 9 to 14 cm, with marked sexual differences in carapace shape.'